Samirsaurio/ledger-cli/README.md

 ## COMMANDS
 This implementations supports two commands:
 + print: Print the full file and transaction without comments, just the needed information.
-+ register: To show all transactions and a running total
++ register: To show all transactions and a running total.
+Although there are problems with ```tithe``` operations for now, hope to fix it in a later update.

 ## ARGUMENTS
 + --f: Write the name of your file next to it so it can be opened and read by ledger.py